AngelinaSen/geometry_parameter_estimation/README.md

 The result parameter vector will be saved as a numpy file to directory ```./<calibration_phantom_name>/params/```

-### Run several parameter search programs simultaniously
+### Run several parameter search programs simultaneously

 There is a simple Bash-script in the repository that one can use to run N programs ```geom_param_search.py``` simultaniously.
 For example, to execute 6 programs on geometry parameter search using the calibration phantom <calibration_phantom_name>, one should run